-Metro Harvest, Inc. ("MH") will ensure that all employees hired to work at a MH facility will be qualified to work as a Marijuana Establishment Agent and properly trained to serve in their respective roles in a compliant manner.
+Metro Harvest will ensure that all employees hired to work at a Metro Harvest facility will be qualified to work as a marijuana establishment agent and properly trained to serve in their respective roles in a compliant manner.
+Metro Harvest will maintain a list of anticipated positions and their qualifications.